Geannele/Library_API/README.md

 ### 🔍 Advanced Search and Filters
 Search for books by genre, author, availability, or publication date.
 ### 📖 Comprehensive CRUD Operations
-Add, update, delete, and view book records with search by title, author, or ISBN.
+Add, update, delete, and view book records with search by title, author, or unique id.

+## 🚀 Endpoints: User side
+### Endpoint: users/register
+### Method: POST